Nonthakornn/CPP/theory/Chapter_1/Basics.md

 - Using `std::endl` is oftern inefficient, as it actually does two jobs:
   - It outputs a newline (moving the cursor to the next line of the console)
   - It flushes the buffer (which is slow).
-- If we output multiple lines of text ending with `std::endl`, we will get multiple flushes, which is slow and probably unnedcessary.
+- If we output multiple lines of text ending with `std::endl`, we will get multiple flushes, which is slow and probably unnecessary.
 - When outputting text to the console, we typically don’t need to explicitly flush the buffer ourselves.
 C++’s output system is designed to self-flush periodically, and it’s both simpler and more efficient to let it flush itself.

 ```C++